-Some students may feel anxious, nervous or even overwhelmed by their Progress Review, and particularly the interview.
-Remember this is not an examination – it is a review of your progress.
+Some students may feel anxious, nervous or even overwhelmed by their progress review, and particularly the interview.
+Remember this is not an examination; it is a review of your progress.

 There are 3 possible outcomes:

-If your progress is deemed Marginal you will be given set required actions and deadlines.
-Your research or coordinating supervisor will be responsible for overseeing completion of the required set of actions.
-A marginal progress rating will be considered satisfactory for continuation of a scholarship (where the terms and conditions of the scholarship are under the University’s control).
-A Marginal progress rating will not trigger the requirement to Show Good Cause.
+If it is decided that you have made marginal progress, you will be given some required actions and deadlines.
+Your research or coordinating supervisor will be responsible for overseeing completion of the required actions.
+You will also need to do an extra progress review between 2-6 months from the date of this review.
+A marginal progress decision is considered satisfactory for continuation of a scholarship (where the terms and conditions of the scholarship are under the University’s control).
+A marginal progress rating will not mean that you have to Show Good Cause.

-If your progress is deemed Unsatisfactory, the Head of School may allow you to continue, and set conditions for your continuation.
-You will also be required to participate in a supplementary Progress Review at a date between 2-6 months from the date of the previous review.
-Your research or coordinating supervisor will be responsible for overseeing completion of the required set of actions.
-The Head of School may also recommend to the University that your scholarship be terminated, and recommend to the Associate Dean that you be asked to Show Good Cause as to why you should be allowed to continue your candidature.
-If this is the second time in consecutive Progress Reviews that you have received an Unsatisfactory progress rating, the recommendation to the Associate Dean will be to ask you to Show Good Cause.
+If it is decided that you have made unsatisfactory progress, the head of school may allow you to continue and set conditions for your continuation.
+You will be given some required actions and deadlines.
+Your research or coordinating supervisor will be responsible for overseeing completion of the required actions.
+You will also be required to do an extra progress review at a date between 2-6 months from the date of this review.
+The head of school may also recommend to the University that your scholarship be terminated and recommend to the associate dean that you be asked to Show Good Cause as to why you should be allowed to continue your candidature.
+If this is the second time in consecutive progress reviews that you have received an unsatisfactory progress rating, the recommendation to the associate dean will be to ask you to Show Good Cause.